Esri/arcgis-maps-sdk-kotlin-samples/add-feature-layers/README.md

 5. Load a feature layer with a geopackage.
    i.
 Instantiate and load a geopackage using its file name.
    ii.
 Get the first `GeoPackageFeatureTable` from the `GeoPackage.geoPackageFeatureTables` array.
    iii.
-Create an `FeatureLayer` from the feature table.
+Create a `FeatureLayer` from the feature table.
 6. Load a feature layer with a shapefile.
    i.
 Create a `ShapefileFeatureTable` using the shapefile path.
    ii.
 Create a `FeatureLayer` from the feature table and load it.